gabimor/keyboardninja/README.md

 add shortcut

+- when logged in, you get points for adding shortcuts and for getting pinned and show on the leaderboead
 - Ctrl, Alt then Shift
 - special keys - (Ctrl, Alt, Shift, Windows, Insert,Delete, Esc, F1 ...
 F12, Enter, PageUp, PageDown, Home, End, ArrowUp ...
 Arrow